The Great Disappointment and Lessons It Teaches Us

 “Wait on the Lord; Be of good courage; and He shall strengthen your heart; Wait, I say, on the Lord” (Psalm 27:14, NKJV).

-Be perpetually ready for Jesus’ second coming
+Be perpetually ready for Jesus’ Second Coming

 Rather than being swayed by human opinion and anxiety, we can maintain a daily relationship with Jesus.
 This helps us always stay ready for His return, allowing us to live our lives in peace and trust in God’s plan for us.

-We can follow Paul’s guidance for us:
+We can follow Paul’s advice:

-Until then, let’s prayerfully read the Bible and learn about the wonder of God’s love and His plan of salvation for us.
+As we wait for the Second Coming, let’s prayerfully read the Bible and learn about the wonder of God’s love and His plan of salvation for us.

 Questions about Adventists?
 Ask here!